 The next set of students saw them link with Mzuzu University and introduce the concept and gain more feedback from people in the field.
 A link was set up with Nkhata Bay Agriculture Office and research carried out with small scale farmers.
 They concluded that there was potential for this type of pump as no other one in the field of appropriate technology was doing the same job and that also the best way forward would be to work with an entrepreneur on the ground to develop the idea as a business.

-Unfortunately last year EWB pulled out of this link as they decided as an organisation to streamline their projects, so while the team are still in touch with Mzuzu University and the research is still relevant we no longer have a way to move the bicycle water pump forward at present, though volunteers with the relevant knowledge or passion could do.
+Unfortunately EWB pulled out of this link as they decided as an organisation to streamline their projects, so while the team are still in touch with Mzuzu University and the research is still relevant we no longer have a way to move this project forward at present, though volunteers with the relevant knowledge or passion could do.
+We hope our more recent links with The Centre for Alternative Technology (CAT) will lead to such volunteers.